Mathematical methods for `baselinenowcast`

 We describe a method which generates retrospective reporting triangles to replicate what would have been available as of time \(t^*=s^*\), where \(s^* = t^*-m\) for \(m = 1, 2, ...
 M\) to generate \(M\) retrospective reporting triangles.

-To generate the set of \(M\) reporting triangles, we simply remove the last \(m\) rows of the existing reporting triangle (or reporting matrix), to generate \(M\) truncated incomplete reporting matrices.
-These can be generated from a reporting triangle or matrix with the function truncate_triangles()
+To generate the set of \(M\) reporting triangles, we work backwards from most recent to oldest, removing the last \(m\) rows of the existing reporting triangle, to generate \(M\) truncated reporting triangles.
+These can be generated from a reporting triangle with the function truncate_triangles()

-which ingests a single reporting triangle (or matrix) and returns a list of n
+which ingests a single reporting triangle and returns a list of n

-truncated (potentially incomplete) reporting matrices containing only observations and missing values if present.
-We then replace the bottom right triangle of each matrix with NAs, assuming these would not have been observed as of \(s^*\), using the function generate_triangles()
+truncated reporting containing only observations and missing values if present.
+We then replace the bottom right triangle with NAs, assuming these would not have been observed as of \(s^*\), using the function generate_triangles()

 which returns a list of n

-retrospective reporting triangles.
-The method uses each retrospective reporting triangle to re-estimate a delay distribution using the \(N\) preceding rows of the reporting triangle before \(s^*\), and recomputes a retrospective nowcast, for \(M\) realizations of the retrospective reporting triangle (so \(M\) different \(s^*\) values).
+The method uses each retrospective reporting triangle to re-estimate a delay distribution using the \(N\) preceding reference times of the retrospective reporting triangle before \(s^*\), and recomputes a retrospective point nowcast matrix, for \(M\) realizations of the retrospective reporting triangle (so \(M\) different \(s^*\) values).

 4.2 Generation of retrospective point nowcast matrices